 Who is Christian Takushi?

-Investing in several hundreds of different companies, he could get a formidable insight behind the scenes across industries and cultures of how successful businesses operate & evolve, but also of the externalities and impact on society, families, religion and the environment.
+Investing in several hundreds of companies, he got a formidable insight behind the scenes across industries and cultures of how successful businesses operate & evolve, but also of the externalities and impact on society, families, religion, politics and the environment.
 Those often overlooked externalities affect the political process and future policy.
-With a lifelong interest in history and geopolitics, and a commitment to independent forward-looking analysis, Takushi has been developing since his time at the Institute for Economic Empirical Research of Zurich University a Macroeconomic Analysis that includes geopolitical changes (i.e. changes in politics, foreign policy, religion, military, resources etc).
-His geopolitics-inclusive Economic Research led him to develop methodologies for handling times series (economic data) and non-numerical phenomena at a global meta level.
-Since 2007 he is monitoring what he identified as the global convergence of macroeconomic trends with geopolitical trends, which he foresees to reach maximum intensity between 2015-2018, with deep effects on the political-economic landscape during 2022-2024.
+With a lifelong interest in history and geopolitics, and a commitment to independent forward-looking analysis, Takushi has been developing since his time at the Institute for Economic Empirical Research of Zurich University a Macro Analysis that includes geopolitical changes (i.e. changes in politics, demographics, religion, military, resources etc).
+His geopolitical research led him to develop methodologies for handling economic times series and non-numerical phenomena at global aggregate levels.
+Since 2007 he is monitoring what he identified as the global convergence of macroeconomic trends with geopolitical trends, which he foresees to reach a maximum intensity during 2017-2024.
+The period 2007-2015 being the 1st period of convergence.
 The world is in transition to a New Equilibrium and possibly a new World Order, with winners and losers.

-- * ZKB is Switzerland’s largest State Bank with a AAA-rating by Standard & Poors.
+- ZKB is Switzerland’s largest State Bank with a AAA-rating by Standard & Poors

-- ** Credit Suisse Group is along UBS one of Switzerland’s largest Global Banks.
-It is among the most respected banks in Europe and one of the World’s leading investment banks.
+- Credit Suisse Group is along UBS one of Switzerland’s largest Global Banks.
+It is among the most respected banks in Europe and one of the World’s leading investment banks

-- *** Swisscanto Asset Management was then Switzerland’s 3rd largest Fund Management company and 2nd largest collective Pension Manager, a leader in risk-controlled & systematic Portfolio Management.
+- Swisscanto Asset Management was then Switzerland’s 3rd largest Fund Management company and 2nd largest collective Pension Manager, a leader in risk-controlled & systematic Portfolio Management

 Although the hardship his grandparents encountered shortened their lives, their decision to leave Okinawa-Japan was right as their children survived WW2.
 Their strategically located island, Okinawa, became in 1945 the theatre of the final and bloodiest battle of the War in the Pacific, killing almost half of the civilian population.
-The ferocity of the battle resulting in 234’931 dead and a staggering number of US casualties (65’000) played a decisive role in convincing the US High Command of the inevitability of using atomic bombs a few weeks later to end the Second World War (WW2).
+The ferocity of the battle resulted in 234’931 dead – the staggering number of US casualties (65’000) in Okinawa played a decisive role in convincing the US High Command of the inevitability of using atomic bombs a few weeks later to end the Second World War (WW2).
 This, in order to avoid a much higher loss of civilian lives and up to 1’000’000 US casualties.
 Geography matters!
-Trade-oriented Okinawans traded for centuries, but their strategic location between China and Japan made them a target for invasions and occupation.
+Commerce-oriented Okinawans traded for centuries, but their strategic location between China, Japan and the South China Sea made them a target for invasions and occupations.

 Growing up in Peru, Takushi also witnessed a military rule, hyperinflation and a civil war unleashed by Maoist terror groups.
 He saw first-hand the catastrophic results of well-intentioned socialist-liberal policies, systemic corruption and lack of strategic foresight.
 The military was not prepared to face well-armed fanatic terror militias nor asymmetric warfare.
 He also saw first hand how well-meaning protectionist policies and isolation from the global financial system, rendered swathes of the economy uncompetitive – fostering informality.
 These experiences would shape his conservative pro-business views long before he was acquainted with the Neoclassical Theory of Marshall-Fisher and the conservative Monetarist School of Thought of Friedman-Schwartz in German-speaking Europe.
-Nevertheless, a complex immigration background, hard work since the age of 13 to support his studies and exposure to both Western & Oriental cultures, made him a socially aware economist that values the role of compassion and forgiveness along market discipline.
-An economic system that systematically benefits specific stake-holders (for instance shareholders) at the expense of others (i.e. environment, broader society etc) is over the long run unstable and inefficient.
+Nevertheless, a complex immigration background, hard work since the age of 13 to support his studies and exposure to Western & Oriental cultures, made him a socially aware economist that values the role of compassion & grace along market discipline.
+An economic system that systematically benefits specific stake-holders at the expense of others (i.e. environment, broader society etc) is over the long run unstable and inefficient.
 Not only will economic costs (externalities) overrun the accounting profits, a growing political instability finally weighs on the economy and investments.
 A balanced market economy with avoidance of extremes is in the best interest of all stakeholders, including investors.

 He obtained a Bachelor in Physics Laboratory Techniques (Middendorf Technical School), and later studied Macro Economics in Switzerland at the Institute of Empirical Economic Research of Zurich University (IEW).
 Takushi worked continually from the age of 13 to the age of 25 to self-finance his studies.
 In 1991 while at Zurich University he began to connect his two passions: Macroeconomics and Geopolitics.
 In recent years a growing number of people say that he has been shaped by destiny to help people prepare for the major geopolitical changes that could affect our world in the not too distant future, maybe just as it was in the years preceding WW2.